arslanastral/nextjs-trpc-ecommerce/README.md

 - Seller can create their product card with live preview
 - Payment processing via Stripe
 - Failed or pending payment handling
-- Stateful Cart which remebers your selection
+- Stateful Cart which remembers your selection

 ## Local Development Steps: